Patricia-Berges/The-Draconid-Weyr/README.md

 The game is in the very early stages of development - it's not nearly prepared to be played yet.

 # Technologies
-So far, the game is entirely based on python, using pygame and a sql database for save data.
+So far, the game is entirely based on python, using PyQt and a sql database for save data.